The most damaging phrase in the language is — it’s always been done that way.Grace Hopper

-If it was possible to ask the monkeys why they beat up on all those who attempted to climb the ladder, their most likely answer would be—I don’t know.
-It’s just how things are done since ages.
+If it was possible to ask the monkeys why they beat up on all those who attempted to climb the ladder, their most likely answer would be — I don’t know.
+It’s just how things are done for ages.

 Does that sound familiar?

 This is how most of the world is running; especially when it comes to practices of belief systems, corporate management, education pipeline, parenting, etc.

-Most of us are not in favor of a change.
+Most of us aren’t in favor of a change.
 There’s a hidden fear but change is important; it’s needed.

 Change is good, try it; for a change!